marcinduma/LABDCN-2542/docs/nd.md

 ### Nexus Dashboard overview

-Go to dCloud RDP workstation.
+Go to your RDP session previously opened.
 Open Chrome web browser and from bookmarks select ***Nexus Dashboard***.
 Connect with login credentials:

 Username: